Migsam Safaris

 Tanzania Safari Foods

 What’s a good trip without good food?
 Food on a safari must just surprise you in the best way possible.
-Tanzanian cuisines reflect the rich cultural enigma of different ethnic groups flourishing in the country across generations.
+Tanzanian cuisine reflects the rich cultural diversity of the country’s ethnic groups across generations.
 Whether you’re exploring the Serengeti, Ngorongoro Crater, or the lush forests of Tarangire, food on a safari is more flavourful than you can imagine.
 In every bite you take, you’ll experience the rich blend of local and international flavours influencing the intricacy of a dish.
-Tanzania Safari Foods are not just what you try on your trip, but an emotion felt once in a lifetime.Â
+Tanzania Safari Foods are not just what you try on your trip, but an emotion felt once in a lifetime.

 Ugali (a maize-based porridge)